-Students are expected to behave in the following manner: Conversation Level: 3

-Help: Raise your hand while seated

-Activity: Enjoy lunch while socializing
+Students are expected to behave in the following manner: Conversation Level: 1 Help: Raise your hand while seated Activity: Enjoy lunch while socializing Movement:

-Movement:

-Going to get lunch: Wait until your table in

-- Going to get lunch: Wait until your table is called, stand up, walk to and through the lunch line, and return to your seat. - Preparing for teacher: Wait until teacher's name is called, stand up, line up one by one and exit following the CHAMPS model for lunch transition to and from lunch.
+- Going to get lunch: Wait until your table is called, stand up, walk to and through the lunch line, and return to your seat (Middle School). - During lunch: Remain seated at all times except when going to get lunch or using the restroom. - Preparing for teacher: Wait until teacher's name is called, stand up, line up one by one and exit following the CHAMPS model for lunch transition to and from lunch (Middle School).

-Participation: Students will be eating and enjoying lunch appropriately

-Success: Enjoyable lunch experience for all!
+Participation: Students will be eating and enjoying lunch appropriately Success: Enjoyable lunch experience for all!

-Lunchroom Transitions
+Lunchroom Transitions (Middle School)

-Conversation Level: 0 Help: Ask teacher Activity: Line up in a single file line outside the classroom door Movement: Walk in a single file line on the right side of the sidewalk Participation: Walking in a line quietly to and from lunch Success: Swift and quiet transitions to and from lunch.
+Conversation Level: 0 Help: Ask teacher Activity: Line up in a single file line outside the classroom door Movement: Walk in a single file line on the right side of the sidewalk Participation: Walking in a line quietly to and from lunch Success: Swift and quiet transitions to and from lunch

+Success: Swift and quiet transitions to and from lunch.
 After eating, students are to pick up after themselves and put their trays and garbage away at the direction of the adult in charge.
 Students who fail to follow lunchroom rules, who exceed the conversation level, bang on tables, or demonstrate unruly behavior may be placed in lunch detention, clean-up detail, or experience other disciplinary actions.

-Off Campus Pass - 11th and 12th Grade Only
+Parking Pass - 11th and 12th Grade Only

-Students in the 11th and 12th grade may go off campus for lunch, but must have the proper paperwork filed at the front office.
-The cost for the off campus pass is \$5.
-The students will need at least a 2.0 GPA and good attendance.
+Students in the 11th and 12th grade who wish to park on campus, must have the proper paperwork filed at the front office.
+The cost for the parking pass is \$15.
+The students will need at least a 2.0 GPA, satisfactory discipline and attendance, and met all graduation testing requirements or earned the appropriate concordant scores..
 If the 11th and 12th graders drive their own vehicle, they will also need to get paperwork done, filed, and pay \$15 with Mrs. Powell.
-Going off campus is a privilege and can be revoked as a disciplinary action.